Tax rates and payment

 Main exempt benefits in kind

-Many benefits in kind are not charged to tax.
+Many employee benefits are not charged to tax.
 A full list cannot be given here, but some of the principal ones are:

-- providing a mobile phone, even with private use (but paying the bills on the employee's own phone remains chargeable)
+- providing one mobile phone, even with private use

 - the provision of 'green transport' such as works buses or the use of a bicycle for commuting.